International sanctions: Sport sanctions

 Sport sanctions are used as a way of psychological warfare, intended to crush the morale of the general population of the target country.
 Sports sanctions were imposed as part of the international sanctions against Federal Republic of Yugoslavia, 1992–1995, enacted by UN Security Council by resolution 757.
-The Gleneagles Agreement approved by the Commonwealth of Nations in 1977, committed member nations to discourage contact and competition between their sportsmen and sporting organisations, teams or individuals from South Africa.
+The Gleneagles Agreement approved by the Commonwealth of Nations in 1977, committed member nations to discourage contact and competition between their sportsmen and sporting organizations, teams, or individuals from South Africa.
 However, it was not binding and unable to stop events such as the 1980 British Lions tour to South Africa or the 1981 South Africa rugby union tour of New Zealand.
 During the 2022 Russian invasion of Ukraine, many sporting bodies imposed sport sanctions against Russia and Belarus.
-The target countries are usually not allowed to host any sporting events and not allowed to have their flag and state symbol displayed.
+The target countries are usually not allowed to host any sporting events and are not allowed to have their flag and state symbols displayed.

 Sanctions on the environment

 Sanctions on the environment include both economic and political issues such as trade since these are all interdependent.
 The trade barriers and restrictions on trade are the key factors since they are engaged with the problems of endangered species, ozone-depleting chemicals, and environmental laws.
-Although the sanctions and laws regarding the environment are relatively new, recent concerns over the environmental issues encouraged individuals and governments to actively cooperate in dealing the problems.
+Although the sanctions and laws regarding the environment are relatively new, recent concerns over environmental issues encouraged individuals and governments to actively cooperate in dealing with the problems.